ucdsy/CP2/README.md

-# Check point 1
+# Check point 2
-This is the check point 1 for the Autophrase project.<br />
+This is the check point 1 and 2 for the Autophrase project.<br />

 Requirements:<br />
 Ubuntu:<br />